In its heyday,

-In its heyday, Friends raked in millions of viewers every week and even after it's long 10 year run on NBC, the sitcom has continued to be a mainstay for fans, both new and old.
+Friends raked in millions of viewers every week and even after it's long 10 year run on NBC, the sitcom has continued to be a mainstay for fans, both new and old.
 The core cast obviously propelled the series forward and helped it finds its place along other primetime hits of the '90s and early 2000s, but all of the celebrities who were on Friends over the years definitely brought something a little extra to the table.
 From the very first season, Friends was no stranger to celebrity guest stars like Jon Lovitz and Helen Hunt.
 But throughout the 10 years Friends remained on the air, big celebrities would pop up regularly in either blink and you'll miss it cameos or as recurring boyfriends or girlfriends for the core six cast members.
+What Parents Are Talking About — Delivered Straight To Your Inbox

-Helen Hunt’s Season 1 cameo on Friends was a tongue-in-cheek nod to her character on Mad About You, where Lisa Kudrow (Phoebe) had previously played her twin sister Ursula as a waitress.
+Season 1 cameo on was a tongue-in-cheek nod to her character on Friends Mad About You, where Lisa Kudrow (Phoebe) had previously played her twin sister Ursula as a waitress.
 Hunt stopped in Central Perk and tried to order coffee from Phoebe, thinking it was Ursula and this was the first episode where Phoebe’s identical twin was introduced.
+Hank Azaria

 Christina Applegate played Rachel’s sister Amy in two episodes — one in Season 9 and one in Season 10.
 She was the second of Rachel’s sisters who came to visit her and she can be remembered best for repeatedly referring to Emma as “Ella” and being inspired by her niece to become a — wait for it — baby stylist.